 IMG_5420.jpg

-Willard Johnson is a painter and installation artist whose work explores memory, identity, and belonging through layered surfaces of collage, paint, and photography.
-Born in Korea and raised across a complex global landscape—including Cairo, Beirut, Germany, Guam, and the U.S.—his experience formed a lifelong fascination with cultural hybridity and the palimpsest of history.
-The palimpsest, a guiding metaphor for his practice, reflects his first encounters with layered history: seeing ancient temples carved with Roman frescoes and modern graffiti.
+Willard Johnson is a painter and installation artist whose work investigates memory, identity, and belonging through layered surfaces of collage, paint, and photography.
+Born in Korea and raised across Cairo, Beirut, Germany, Guam, and the United States, his practice is rooted in a lifelong engagement with cultural hybridity and historical accumulation — what he calls the palimpsest: the way history, like ancient temples marked by Roman frescoes and modern graffiti, is never erased but always overwritten.

-Johnson earned his Master of Fine Arts in Painting from Cranbrook Academy of Art in 2015, following his Bachelor of Arts from Anderson University.
-He is a studio artist at the Harrison Center in Indianapolis, and currently serves as the Art Department Director at The Oaks Academy Middle School.
-His work and research have been supported by multiple grants, including the Teacher Creativity Fellowship (2025) and the Creative Renewal Fellowship (2023) from the Lilly Endowment, which enabled him to deepen his research into cultural preservation and identity.
+Johnson holds an MFA in Painting from Cranbrook Academy of Art (2015) and a BA from Anderson University.
+He is a studio artist at the Harrison Center in Indianapolis and serves as Art Department Director at The Oaks Academy Middle School.
+His research has been supported by the Lilly Endowment through both the Teacher Creativity Fellowship (2025) and the Creative Renewal Fellowship (2023).